-This country has lots of things to be proud of; it is where the regions of the mountains, Mediterranean and Pannonian meet together.
+The country offers many things to be proud of because this is where the regions of the mountains, Mediterranean and Pannonian meet together.
 Its five travel regions are Central Croatia, Kvarner, Slavonia, Dalmatia and Istria.
 Central Croatia is where the capital city is located.
 Kvarner is in the northern part of Croatia, in the Adriatic area.
 It’s popular for its islands and shoreline.

 Dalmatia is in the southern part of Croatia, located between the Adriatic Sea and Bosnia and Herzegovina.
 Istria is a peninsula in the Adriatic Sea located at the southern part of Slovenia.
 Slavonia is known as the county’s lowland and bordered by Bosnia and Herzegovina in the south, Hungary in the north and Serbia on the east.